tymbalodeon/penn-canvas/README.md

 To generate tokens, login to your Canvas account, go to Account > Settings, and click the "New Access Token" button under the "Approved Integrations" heading.

-In order to use these tokens with the scripts, you will need to create a file named ".env" in the root directory of this project and add your keys using the following format:
+#### CLI config generator

+A config file containing your Access Tokens can be generated for you by Penn-Canvas by calling `penn-canvas configure`.
+You will be prompted to input your production and test region Access Tokens.
+(If you try to run another command without a config file, you will also be prompted to generate one before proceeding.)

+#### Manual config creation

+You may also create your config file manually.
+Penn-Canvas expects the location to be "$HOME/.config/penn-canvas.txt" and the contents to be:

 > CANVAS_KEY_PROD=your-canvas-prod-key-here
 > CANVAS_KEY_TEST=your-canvas-test-key-here

+Prepending the keys with "[KEY_NAME]=" is optional, but each token must be on its own line, with the production token first.

 ## Usage

-Basic format: `python main.py [OPTIONS] COMMAND [ARGS]`
+Basic format: `penn-canvas[OPTIONS] COMMAND [ARGS]`

 Documentation is provided in the CLI itself.

-To see available commands: `python main.py --help`
+To see available commands: `penn-canvas --help` or simply `penn-canvas`

-To see detailed information for a particular command: `python main.py COMMAND --help`
+To see detailed information for a particular command: `penn-canvas COMMAND --help`